Steve Smith (basketball): Portland Trail Blazers

 Portland was a loaded team that had reached the Western Conference Finals in the 2000 playoffs and featured star forward Rasheed Wallace as well as the newly acquired Scottie Pippen.
 Smith would no longer be required to carry the offensive load, and averaged 14.9 points a game in 81 starts as the Trail Blazers secured the second best record in the Western Conference.
 Smith would increase his scoring average to 17.1 in the playoffs, as Portland would defeat the Minnesota Timberwolves in the first round before beating the Utah Jazz in the semifinals.
 Up next would be the league best Los Angeles Lakers, who took a 3–1 series lead over Portland before the Trail Blazers won game 5 on the road and game 6 at home as Smith scored 26 points to set up a game 7 matchup.
-Despite leading by double digits heading into the fourth quarter, the Lakers came back to win the game and advance to the NBA Finals where they would win the NBA Title.
+Despite leading by double digits heading into the fourth quarter, the Lakers came back to win the game and advance to the NBA Finals, where they would win the NBA Title.

 That summer, Smith represented the United States at the 2000 Summer Olympics for the United States men's national basketball team, which won the gold medal.
-He averaged just over 6 points a game in the Olympics including a 12-point performance against China in the group stage of the tournament.
+He averaged just over 6 points a game in the Olympics, including a 12-point performance against China in the group stage of the tournament.

 The Trail Blazers entered the 2000–01 season with high expectations, but struggled to repeat the success of the previous season, as injuries took their toll and new additions and trades hurt team chemistry.
-Smith only started in 36 of 81 games, but still managed to 13.6 points a game.
+Smith only started in 36 of 81 games, but still managed to score 13.6 points a game.
 Portland would suffer another loss to the Lakers in the playoffs, this time in a three-game sweep in the first round.
-Following the season he would be traded to the San Antonio Spurs for Derek Anderson and Steve Kerr.
+Following the season, he would be traded to the San Antonio Spurs for Derek Anderson and Steve Kerr.